Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Numerical Results

+\ind It is an easy consequence of Theorem \ref{thm::Antconv} that these errors should converge to $0$ as $n \to \infty$, which we observe.
+What is interesting is that for finite $n$, the mean-field network generated by our algorithm seems to overestimate the triangle density of the network compared to the $n$-particle system.
+Indeed, when we checked the average triangle densities for coupled systems generated from individual reference measures, we found the monotonicity of the errors held for every reference measure we generated.

-\ind Figure \ref{fig::trianglePlot}(d) shows that the mean-field model has a higher triangle density than we would expect to see from an Erd\"os-R\`enyi graph with the same edge density.
+\ind Figure \ref{fig::trianglePlot}(d) shows that the mean-field model with $n = 1000$ has a higher triangle density than we would expect to see from an Erd\"os-R\`enyi graph with the same edge density.
 This suggests that there are correlations between edges of the $n$-particle network that do not vanish in the large $n$ limit.
+Indeed, these non-vanishing triangle correlations are consistent with the conditional Markovian dependence of the edges in the graph on the latent opinions $Z\pcar{1:n}$.

 \textbf{Second Largest Eigenvalue Errors:} The second largest eigenvalue of the adjacency matrix of a network is a statistic with a large variety of applications.
 Generally, the leading eigenvalues of the adjacency matrix can be used to assess model fit for stochastic blockmodels \cite{Bickel2016-me,Fishkind2013-kl} and other network models \cite{Chen2021-kn, Athreya2018-ww}.
 The second largest eigenvalue is specifically associated with deviations from rank-1 models and is loosely related to the second smallest eigenvalue of the graph Laplacian, also known as the algebraic connectivity of a network.
 For a given matrix $A$, let $\lambda_2(A)$ be the second largest eigenvalue of $A$.
-In Figure \ref{fig::2ndeig}, we examine the error of the mean-field approximation of the scaled second largest eigenvalue of the $n$-particle network:
+In Figure \ref{fig::2ndeig}, we examine the signed error of the mean-field approximation of the scaled second largest eigenvalue of the $n$-particle network:

 \ind It is a standard result that the appropriately scaled leading eigenvalues of the adjacency matrix of a network are continuous in the cut topology in the sense that $\frac{1}{n}\lambda_k(G_n) \to \lambda_k(W)$ when $G_n \to W$ in the cut topology (and $\lambda_k$ is the $k$th largest $L^2$ eigenvalue of $W$) \cite[Theorem 11.53]{Lov12}.